mdn/curriculum/curriculum/2-core/2-styling/5-1-the-basics-of-css-layout.md

 - Understand what normal flow is — the default way a browser lays out block and inline content.

-- Properties such as display, float, and position are intended to change the way in which the browser lays out content.
+- Properties such as `display`, `float`, and `position` are intended to change how the browser lays out content.

 Resources: